RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/dji-drone-breakdown-for-technical-projects.md

 ## DJI flight modes
 Below are the flight controller modes for DJI drones.
+You can also read more [here](https://www.heliguy.com/blog/2017/11/08/dji-intelligent-flight-modes/).

 ### Positioning Mode (P-Mode)
 P-Mode is the standard flight mode for the majority of pilots.
 In this mode, all the sensors on the aircraft are active, GPS and any available vision or infrared sensors.
 This results in precise hovering and automatic breaking of the aircraft when no signals are given by the remote controller.